lightfastai/lightfast-mcp/DEV.md

 ### Design Principles

 1. **Core First**: MCP server implementations are the primary value
-2. **Optional Convenience**: Management and AI features are helpful but not essential
+2. **Optional Convenience**: Orchestration and AI features are helpful but not essential
 3. **Minimal Dependencies**: Core functionality has minimal dependencies
 4. **Graceful Degradation**: Features gracefully unavailable if dependencies missing
 5. **Clear Entry Points**: Each component has clear, purpose-specific entry points